aeternity/protocol/channels/ON-CHAIN.md

 Proof of inclusion represents the internal channel' s state.
 At the bare minimum it has to include all accounts and their balances.
 It must provide enough information to close the channel.
-Miners are to check balances in it and use this data to initiate the procedure of channel solo closing.
+Miners are to check balances in it and use this data to update the channel's on-chain representation.
+This is how the poster initiates the solo closing sequence.
 If there are any contracts in the channel and those have balances of their own - they are not provided in the proof of inclusion but they are rather to be force-pushed in subsequent transactions.
 It is up to participants to decide if they want to post them at all.
-Thus the accumulative balances of the accounts in the solo-close transaction can be lower than channel balance persisted on-chain.
+Thus the accumulative balances of the accounts in the solo-close transaction can be lower than the channel balance persisted on-chain.

 Payload is a valid transaction that has: